-Please scroll down for the full list of current talks, then contact me by email for more details and to make a booking.
+Please scroll down for the full list of current topics, then contact me by email for more details and to make a booking.

-Heritage vegetables ~ A Rogue’s Gallery for Gardeners ~ Behind the Scenes at Chelsea ~ Growing Veg in Small Spaces ~ A Beginner’s Guide to Self Sufficiency ~ Year Round Veg Growing
+Gardening without Plastic ~ A World Under our Feet ~ Heritage vegetables ~ A Rogue’s Gallery for Gardeners ~ Growing Veg in Small Spaces ~ Year Round Veg Growing